twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **ZoomFactor** – Zooms the OpenType Designer.
 Default is 12.

 ### OpenType Generator (version 12.0.0.2521 & above, used in the feature settings window)
-By default, all keys beginning with “Include” are on.
+Default is on for all keys beginning with “Include”.
 Other features (e.g. half forms or distances for Indic scripts) have no inclusion options; use the add button at the top left corner of the OpenType Designer or the OpenType Layout Feature Editor to create the tables manually.
 * **CPSPKind** – Used with the **Spacing and Positioning: Capital Spacing (cpsp)** dropdown box.
 Default is 0 (Percentage of advance width).
 * **CPSPPerc** – Contains the percentage of advance width used by **Spacing and Positioning: Capital Spacing (cpsp)** spinner.
 Default is 5%.
 * **IncludeAalt** – Used with **Other Forms and Variants: Access All Alternates (aalt)**.
 It generates lookups for glyphs used by other OpenType features (e.g. Unicase - unic).
 * **IncludeAltFractions** – Used with **Numerals: Alternative Fractions (e.g. stacked) (afrc)**.
-It generates lookups for all pre-composed fractions in the *Latin-1 Supplement* and *Number Forms* blocks of Unicode as well as fractions not encoded in Unicode.
+It generates lookups for pre-composed fractions in the *Latin-1 Supplement* and *Number Forms* blocks of Unicode and fractions not available in Unicode.
 * **IncludeAnchorBased** – Used with **Spacing and Positioning: Anchor Based Positioning (ccmp, mark, mkmk)**.
 To generate this feature, each letter should have anchors.
-Examples of fonts including all three features are e.g. Arial (Windows Vista & above), [Roboto](https://github.com/googlefonts/roboto) (pre-Flex version from Android 5.0 "Lollipop" & above - missing anchors for e.g. capital open O, capital M hook, Latin upsilon, etc. etc. etc.) and more.
+Examples of fonts including all three features are e.g. Arial (Windows Vista & above), [Roboto](https://github.com/googlefonts/roboto) (pre-Flex version from Android 5.0 "Lollipop" & above - missing anchors for e.g. capital open O, capital M hook, etc. etc. etc.) and more.
 The `mark` and `mkmk` features are used by e.g. many African languages (Yoruba, Lingala, Ewe, Wolof, etc. etc. etc.) and Native American languages (Navajo, Kwakiutl, Blackfoot, Choctaw, Dakota, Lakota, etc. etc. etc.), phonetic transcription (IPA and UPA) and zalgo text.
 The `ccmp` feature is included in e.g. [Roboto](https://github.com/googlefonts/roboto) (pre-Flex version from Android 5.0 "Lollipop" & above) and [URW Palladio HOT](http://www.sanskritweb.net/fonts/index.html) for diacritics with codepoints assigned by the Unicode Consortium.
 * **IncludeCapitalSpacing** – Used with **Spacing and Positioning: Capital Spacing (cpsp)**.
-This feature excludes fullwidth Latin characters.
-The glyph spacing may vary if this feature is included in monospaced or pixelated fonts.
+Fullwidth Latin characters are not included.
+Don't include this feature in monospaced or pixel fonts!
 * **IncludeCase** – Used with **Other Forms and Variants: Case-Sensitive Forms (case)**.
-This feature moves the position of certain punctuation marks, e.g. inverted exclamation point or question mark and brackets to CapHeight.
-An example font without this feature is System VIO (from OS/2 with the characters at the CapHeight position).
+This feature moves the position of some punctuation marks, e.g. inverted exclamation point or question mark and brackets to the CapHeight position.
+Example font without the feature: System VIO from OS/2 (with the characters at the CapHeight position).
 * **IncludeCharacterVariants** – Used with **Other Forms and Variants: Character Variants (cv01-cv99)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts for ! * + @ © × † ‡ • ○ ● ☀.
 * **IncludeCursive** – Used with **Spacing and Positioning: Cursive Positioning (curs)**.
-Use this feature only for connecting script fonts (e.g. Brush Script MT/Std, Script MT Bold, Bickham Script Pro, Lucida Handwriting, etc. etc. etc.).
+Use this feature only for connecting script fonts (e.g. Brush Script MT, Script MT Bold, Bickham Script Pro, Lucida Handwriting, etc. etc. etc.).
 * **IncludeDlig** – Used with **Other Forms and Variants: Discretionary Ligatures (dlig)**.
 * **IncludeFina** – Used with **Terminal Forms (fina, fin2, fin3)**.
 This feature uses terminal characters from the *Arabic* ranges of Unicode if the glyphs exist.
 The last two features are used only for Syriac.
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses the feature in his fonts to replace Greek sigma (σ) with the final sigma (ς) at the end of Greek words, not stigma (Ϛϛ).
 * **IncludeFractions** – Used with **Numerals: Fractions (diagonal) (frac, dnom, numr)**.
 The `frac` feature uses precomposed vulgar fractions from the *Latin-1 Supplement* and *Number Forms* ranges of Unicode as well as vulgar fractions with no codepoint given by the Unicode Consortium if the glyphs exist.
 The Garava font was used for the feature in the preview as shown in the manual.
 * **IncludeFractionsAdv** – Used with **Numerals: Fractions (diagonal) (frac, dnom, numr): Extended (smart math format)**.
 * **IncludeHlig** – Used with **Other Forms and Variants: Historical Ligatures and Historical Forms (hlig, hist)**.
 The `hist` feature uses the last character from the *Latin Extended-A* range of Unicode.
 The `hlig` feature uses ſt from the *Alphabetic Presentation Forms* range of Unicode and ligatures that are made up of glyphs beginning with ſ if the PostScript names in each glyph have `longs` followed by the underscore.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts to substitute Roman numerals.
 * **IncludeInit** – Used with **Initial Forms (init)**.
 This feature uses initial characters from the *Arabic* ranges of Unicode if the glyphs exist.
 * **IncludeIsol** – Used with **Isolated Forms (isol)**.
 This feature uses isolated characters from the *Arabic* ranges of Unicode if the glyphs exist.
 * **IncludeLiga** – Used with **Other Forms and Variants: Standard Ligatures (liga)**.
 This feature uses the first five Latin characters from the *Alphabetic Presentation Forms* range of Unicode.
 The Mandala font was used for the feature as shown in the Enrich Your Fonts With OpenType Features tutorial.
-Don't include this feature in monospaced fonts (e.g. Helvetica Monospaced, Nimbus Sans Mono, Harmonia Sans Mono, Prima Sans Mono, SST Typewriter, etc. etc. etc.) as it should be used for symbols in coding purpose!
+Don't include this feature in monospaced fonts without programming ligatures (e.g. Helvetica Monospaced, Nimbus Sans Mono, Harmonia Sans Mono, Prima Sans Mono, SST Typewriter, etc. etc. etc.) or with programming ligatures (e.g. Cascadia Code, Fira Code, etc. etc. etc.)!
+Example font without this feature: Agency FB from Microsoft products (the ff, ffi and ffl ligatures are unmapped)
 * **IncludeLnum** – Used with **Numerals: Lining Figures (lnum)**.
 Glyphs with `.lnum` at the end of PostScript names should be present to generate this feature.
 * **IncludeLoclCommon** – Used with **Localized Forms (locl): Common Localized Forms (CAT, NLD, TRK, ROM)**.
 This feature is used for Catalan (`CAT`) to replace l· with the character from *Latin Extended-A*, Dutch and Flemish (`NLD` and `FLE`) to replace ij and íj́ with its own ligatures, Turkish (`TRK`) and other Turkic languages to replace i for case sensitivity and Romanian or Moldavian (`ROM` or `MOL`) to replace ş and ţ (cedilla) with ș and ț (comma).
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) originally used this feature in his fonts to substitute Roman numerals.
 He used the `hlig`/`hist` feature instead in his fonts.
 * **IncludeLoclCustom** – Used with **Localized Forms (locl): Custom Localized Forms (loclLANG)**.
 This feature supports only languages with Arabic, Greek, Hebrew or Latin scripts.
-It may be used for some languages, e.g. to change the acute in áéíóú (őű) for Hungarian (`HUN`) or ćńóśź for Polish (`POL`), change the designs of letters in Bulgarian (`BGR`), Macedonian (`MKD`) or Serbian (`SRB`) or to change the thin space metrics in French (`FRA`).
-The Munson Roman font was used in the OpenType Designer using the s acute for Polish localized forms, both uppercase and small caps as shown in the manual.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) originally used this feature in his fonts to substitute Roman numerals (see the `hlig`/`hist` key for current usage in his fonts).
+It may be used for some languages, e.g. to change the acute in áéíóú (őű) for Hungarian (`HUN`) or ćńóśź for Polish (`POL`), change letter designs in Bulgarian (`BGR`), Macedonian (`MKD`) or Serbian (`SRB`) or to use tighter thin space metrics in French (`FRA`).
+The Munson Roman font was used in the OpenType Designer using s acute for Polish localized forms, both uppercase and small caps as shown in the manual.
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) originally used this feature in his fonts to substitute Roman numerals.
 * **IncludeMedi** – Used with **Medial Forms (medi, med2)**.
 This feature uses medial characters from the *Arabic* ranges of Unicode if the glyphs exist.
 The second feature is used only for Syriac.
 * **IncludeNalt** – Used with **Other Forms and Variants: Alternate Annotation Forms (nalt)**.
 This feature uses either glyphs with a `.nalt` suffix or circled characters from the *Enclosed Alphanumerics* block and initial, isolated, medial or terminal characters from the *Arabic* ranges of Unicode if the glyphs exist.
 The Verajja font was used in the OpenType Designer using the number six as shown in the manual.
 * **IncludeOnum** – Used with **Numerals: Oldstyle Figures (onum)**.
 Glyphs with `.onum` at the end of PostScript names should be present to generate this feature.
 The Mandala font was used for the feature as shown in the Enrich Your Fonts With OpenType Features tutorial.
 * **IncludeOrdinals** – Used with **Other Forms and Variants: Ordinals (ordn)**.
 It creates a numero substitution (capital N and small o with or without full stop) if the glyph exists in the *Letterlike Symbols* block of Unicode and substitutions for letters and numbers.
 The numero character is included in encodings for languages with Cyrillic script (e.g. Windows CP1251 - Cyrillic).
 * **IncludeOrdinalsExt** – Used with **Other Forms and Variants: Ordinals (ordn): Extended (use .ordn or .sups for all letters)**.
 If no glyphs ending with `.ordn` or `.sups` are found it creates substitutions for a to ª (feminine ordinal) and o to º (masculine ordinal) if the glyphs exist.
 * **IncludeOrnaments** – Used with **Other Forms and Variants: Ornaments (ornm)**.
 The first method uses the bullet.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts to replace bb/bp/bq/wk/wr with chess pieces.
 * **IncludePetiteCapitals** – Used with **Other Forms and Variants: Petite Capitals (pcap, c2pc)**.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only common punctuation and the Latin, Greek and Cyrillic alphabets with diacritics for Classical Sanskrit.
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only common punctuation and the Latin, Greek and Cyrillic alphabets with diacritics for Classical Sanskrit (not Vedic Sanskrit with additional diacritics like ā́ī́ḷ́l̃m̐ṝ́ū́).
 * **IncludePnum** – Used with **Numerals: Proportional Figures (pnum)**.
 Glyphs with `.pnum` at the end of PostScript names should be present to generate this feature.
 * **IncludeSalt** – Used with **Other Forms and Variants: Stylistic Alternates (uses ss01) (salt)**.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in Acariya, Balava, Garava, Guru, Pali and Sukhumala to replace Classical Sanskrit text transliterated with the Velthuis system.
-An example font with glyphs is Agency FB from Microsoft products (without the feature).
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature as a contextual substitution to substitute only the first capital letter of a word in Cankama, Garava, Jivita, Lekhana, Mandala, Odana, Pali, Sukhumala, Talapanna, and Verajja for decorative drop capitals.
+Example font without the feature: Agency FB from Microsoft products (glyphs unmapped).
 * **IncludeSinf** – Used with **Numerals: Scientific Inferiors (sinf)**.
 * **IncludeSmallCapitals** – Used with **Other Forms and Variants: Small Capitals (scap, c2sc)**.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only the Latin, Greek and Cyrillic alphabets and punctuation with diacritics for Classical Sanskrit.
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only the Latin, Greek and Cyrillic alphabets and punctuation with diacritics for Classical Sanskrit (not Vedic Sanskrit with additional diacritics like ā́ī́ḷ́l̃m̐ṝ́ū́).
 The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) includes only glyphs for the Latin alphabet, numbers and þḃḋḟġḣk̇l̇ṁṅṗṙṡṫḅḍg̣ḷṃṇṛṣṭ (without this feature).
-Most fonts uses its own glyphs (e.g. Letter Gothic Std, Lithos Pro, Trajan Pro, etc. etc. etc. from Adobe products).
+Most fonts use their own glyphs (e.g. Letter Gothic Std, Lithos Pro, Trajan Pro, etc. etc. etc. from Adobe products).
 * **IncludeStylisticSets** – Used with **Other Forms and Variants: Stylistic Sets (ss01-ss20)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a contextual substitution for decorative drop capitals in Cankama, Garava, Jivita, Lekhana, Mandala, Odana, Pali, Sukhumala, Talapanna and Verajja (colored).
 The IBM Plex Sans font was used for the feature as shown in the Enrich Your Fonts With OpenType Features tutorial.
 * **IncludeSubs** – Used with **Other Forms and Variants: Subscript (subs)**.
-The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) includes only numbers, some letters in the Latin alphabet, punctuation and äīùú (without this feature).
+The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) includes only numbers, some letters in the Latin alphabet, punctuation and äīùú (without the OpenType feature).
 * **IncludeSups** – Used with **Other Forms and Variants: Superscript (sups)**.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset in his fonts as either (1) the Latin alphabet, numbers, common punctuation/mathematical symbols and spacing accents, with Latin-1 and Classical Sanskrit diacritics (Garava) or (2) the Latin alphabet, numbers, è and ú (other fonts).
-The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) includes only numbers, some letters in the Latin alphabet and punctuation and äi̯ıu̯ü (without the OpenType feature).
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset in his fonts as either (1) the Latin alphabet, numbers, common punctuation/mathematical symbols and spacing accents, with Latin-1 and Classical Sanskrit (not Vedic Sanskrit with additional diacritics like ā́ī́ḷ́l̃m̐ṝ́ū́) diacritics (Garava) or (2) the Latin alphabet, numbers, è and ú (other fonts).
+The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) includes only numbers, some Latin letters and punctuation and äi̯ıu̯ü (without the OpenType feature).
 * **IncludeSwsh** – Used with **Other Forms and Variants: Swash (swsh)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) colorized the glyphs in his fonts.
-Most fonts include the glyphs only for capital letters in italic styles (e.g. Times New Roman from Windows 8 through 11 or Minion Pro from Adobe products).
+Most fonts include glyphs only for capital letters in italics (e.g. Times New Roman from Windows 8 through 11 or Minion Pro from Adobe products).
 * **IncludeTitl** – Used with **Other Forms and Variants: Titling (titl)**.
 Most fonts uses its own glyphs (e.g. Perpetua Titling MT).
 * **IncludeTnum** – Used with **Numerals: Tabular Figures (tnum)**.
 Glyphs with `.onum` at the end of PostScript names should be present to generate this feature.
 * **IncludeZero** – Used with **Numerals: Slashed Zero (zero)**.
 Most fonts use the slashed zero by default (e.g. Roboto Mono, Sweden Sans, Menlo, PT Mono, Noto Sans Mono, etc. etc. etc.).
 The Mandala font was used for the feature as shown in the Enrich Your Fonts With OpenType Features tutorial.